 Can You Defend Your AI’s Decisions?

-Why Multi-Agent Systems Must Be Sequential — And How It is Built in Agent Smith Most multi-agent demos look impressive.
+Why Multi-Agent Systems Must Be Sequential in Agent Smith.
+Most multi-agent demos look impressive.
 Five agents discussing a problem, contradicting each other, refining ideas, eventually converging on a solution.
 It feels like watching a real engineering team at work.
 But it isn’t.
-It’s a room where everyone talks at […]
+Imagine a development team working like this.
+It’s a room where everyone talks […]

 What Do You Want to Do, Claude?